andrew-spade-acn/d3-react-presentation/PITCHME.md

 #### Consequences

 Pros:
-* It's super fast.
+* It's fast.
 * It's lightweight.
-* It allows writing normal, quintessential D3.
+* It allows writing normal D3 code.
 This is great for onboarding new devs, accessing the wealth of online resources, and getting external help help.

 Cons:
 * Is this even React?
 * It results in two entirely separate development 'worlds'
 * No way to set it up with the conveniences React(+Redux) provides -- Hot Module Reloading, Time Travel Debugging.
-* Only way to handle state in D3-land is by manually importing the store.
+* Only way to handle state on the D3 side is by manually importing the Redux store.

 +++
 #### The D3 Purist 2.0